influxdata/flux/docs/SPEC.md

 The type of the output column depends on the type of input column: for input columns with type `uint` or `int`, the output is an `int`; for `float` input columns the output is a `float`.
 All other input types are invalid.

+Spread has the following parameter:

+* `columns` list of string
+    columns specifies a list of columns to aggregate.
+Defaults to `["_value"]`

 Example:
 ```
 from(bucket: "telegraf/autogen")